-This policy will be reviewed and updated on a regular basis but at least every two years.
+This policy will be reviewed and updated on a regular basis - annually.

 Senior staff in schools should adopt and sign this policy after each update.
 A copy of the revised policy should be made available to all staff, volunteers, parents/carers and students.